LoyaltyNZ/flybuys_card_validation/README.md

 ## Task

-Your task is to write a ruby program that accepts Fly Buys card numbers.
+Your task is to write a ruby program that accepts Flybuys card numbers.
 Card numbers must be passed in line by line (one set of numbers per line).
 The program should print the card in the following format <code>"TYPE: NUMBERS (VALIDITY)"</code>.

 ## Input and Output

-Given the following Fly Buys cards:
+Given the following Flybuys cards:

     60141016700078611
     6014152705006141